your-trickster/your-trickster.github.io/wiki/dichotomies.md

 - introverted types have subjective exterior roles.
 Drawing libido to the subject, they in a normal state more so respond to the object, which is especially notable in communication with extraverts;
 - extraverted types have objective exterior roles.
 Drawing libido to the object, they oftentimes more so engage witg it, which is especially notable in communication with introverts.

+Note: it _is not_ about sociability or energizing.

 It is a Jungian dichotomy.

 ### Intuition vs Sensation